juxhouse/bela-resources/API.md

 This operation:
   - Removes `contents` from their old containers, if any.
-  - DOES NOT remove old contents from `container`, so that multiple different uploads from different sources can contribute contents to a same `container`.
+  - DOES NOT delete old contents from `container`.
 To delete old contents, use the `garbage-collect` operation.

 ```
 {